shravanasati/iris/README.md

 ### Root command

-Simply calling `iris` without any flags or arguments from the terminal would launch iris and it will change the desktop wallpaper according to the set configuration.
+Simply calling `iris` without any flags and arguments from the terminal would launch iris and it will change the desktop wallpaper according to the set configuration.

 ### Customization